-While the perfect bed is different for every person, our team was impressed with the features and construction of Lull’s mattress.
-With its ability to relieve pressure and maintain alignment, as well as capturing the best benefits of memory and innerspring mattresses, we think it should be a serious contender in your bed search.
+While the perfect bed is different for every person, Lull has some great features and construction.
+With its ability to relieve pressure and maintain alignment, as well as capturing the best benefits of memory and innerspring mattresses, it should be a serious contender in your bed search.

 Since Lull arrives in a compact box, it is easily delivered to your house and maneuvered into the bedroom.
 With 100 nights to try it out and free returns, it is hard to find a reason not to purchase it.

 The owner has fulfilled his goal of creating a mattress that elevates the industry and gives people of all sleep styles a better night’s rest that they will love.